Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 We expect More Personal Computing revenue between $8.6 and $8.9 billion.
 We anticipate OEM revenue will move more

-comparable.
-Surface revenue will continue to be driven by the product lifecycle transition between Pro 4 and our
+Surface revenue will continue to be driven by the product lifecycle transition between Pro 4 and our new Surface

-new Surface Laptop and Surface Pro.
+Laptop and Surface Pro.
 In Search, Bing’s revenue growth ex-TAC should be similar to prior quarters.
+And we expect

 We expect COGS between $8.2 and $8.3 billion, including approximately $400 million from LinkedIn.
 LinkedIn COGS include